scala/docs.scala-lang/sips/pending/_posts/2015-04-10-implicits-in-for-comprehensions.md

 In those cases, the alternatives are ugly: break the code into several for comprehensions or explicitly pass the implicit parameter to other methods.

-We would like to write the following (where f3 and f4 have an implicit param),
+We would like to write the following (where f4 and f5 have an implicit param), and maybe there is code in the body of the `yield` that also would use the implicit value v3:

     def f4(implicit v: T) = ...
     def f5(implicit v: T) = ...